catalystneuro/ndx-binned-spikes/README.md

 The `data` argument passed to the `BinnedAlignedSpikes` stores counts across all the event timestamps for each of the units.
 The data is a 3D array where the first dimension indexes the units, the second dimension indexes the event timestamps, and the third dimension indexes the bins where the counts are stored.
 The shape of the data is  `(number_of_units`, `number_of_events`, `number_of_bins`).

-The `timestamps` is used to store the timestamps of the events and should have the same length as the second dimension of `data`.
-Note that the timestamps should not decrease or in other words the events are expected to be in ascending order in time.
+The `event_timestamps` argument is used to store the timestamps of the events and should have the same length as the second dimension of `data`.
+Note that the event_timestamps should not decrease or in other words the events are expected to be in ascending order in time.

 The first dimension of `data` works almost like a dictionary.
 That is, you select a specific unit by indexing the first dimension.
 For example, `data[0]` would return the data of the first unit.
 For each of the units, the data is organized with the time on the first axis as this is the convention in the NWB format.
 As a consequence of this choice the data of each unit is contiguous in memory.